captainminh1999/record-deduplication/README.md

 * `removed_rows.csv` – any dropped duplicates (if no rows were dropped, this file may have only headers or be empty).
 * `run_history.log` – a log file where each pipeline step appends the stage name, start/end times, number of rows processed, and duration.

-> **Example:** Using the provided `sample_input.csv` (already in the `data/` folder) as input will result in a `cleaned.csv` with 2 records and a `removed_rows.csv` containing 2 records that were identified as exact duplicates (because the sample had two pairs of identical company-domain-phone combinations).
+> **Example:** Using the provided `sample_input.csv` (already in the `data/` folder) as input will result in a `cleaned.csv` with 2 records and a `removed_rows.csv` containing the two rows that shared the same company or domain.
 The log file will note the preprocessing step and how many rows remained.

 ### Step 2: Blocking (Candidate Generation)